Eric Snow

 Eric Snow (born April 24, 1973) is an American former basketball player and coach.
 He played the point guard position in the National Basketball Association from 1995 to 2008 and appeared in three NBA Finals.
 Known for his defense, Snow was named to the NBA All-Defensive Second Team in 2003.
 Following his playing career, Snow served as an assistant coach at Florida Atlantic for two years (2014–2016) after having worked two seasons at SMU (2012–14) as the director of player development under Larry Brown, his former coach.

 Early life

 Snow was born on April 24, 1973, in Canton, Ohio.
-Snow began his basketball career at Canton McKinley High School in Canton, and played on the team from 1989-91.
-In 1989-90, he averaged 18.9 points, 5.7 rebounds, five steals and 3.5 assists per game on a 24–2 team.
+Snow began his basketball career at Canton McKinley High School in Canton, and played on the team from 1989 to 1991.
+In 1989–90, he averaged 18.9 points, 5.7 rebounds, five steals and 3.5 assists per game on a 24–2 team.
 He was McKinley High School's Most Valuable Player (MVP) for three straight seasons.
-He was first-team All-Ohio as a junior and senior, and was an honorable mention All-American as a senior.
-In Snow's junior year, the team reached the state final four in its championship tournament.
-He was known as "Mr. Clutch" in high school.
+The Associated Press selected Snow first-team boys Division I All-Ohio as a junior (1990) and senior (1991); and he was an honorable mention All-American as a senior.
+In Snow's junior year, the team reached the state final four in Ohio's championship tournament.
+Snow was known as "Mr. Clutch" in high school.

 Snow graduated from McKinley with a 3.7 grade point average, and was a member of the National Honor Society.